-Carl Phillips is the author of 14 books of poetry, most recently Wild Is the Wind (FSG, 2018), winner of a Los Angeles Times Book Prize.
-Publisher’s Weekly, in a starred review, called it as “haunting and contemplative as the torch song for which the collection is named.”
-FSG will publish his forthcoming volume, Pale Colors in a Tall Field, in March 2020.
+Carl Phillips is the author of fifteen books of poetry, most recently Pale Colors in a Tall Field (FSG, 2020).
 His selected poems, Quiver of Arrows: Selected Poems 1986-2006, was published by FSG in 2007.
-Other books include The Tether (FSG, 2002), winner of the Kingsley Tufts Poetry Award, Double Shadow (FSG, 2012), winner of the Los Angeles Times Book Prize, and Silverchest (FSG, 2014), a finalist for the Griffin Prize.
+Other books include Wild Is the Wind (FSG, 2018), winner of a Los Angeles Times Book Prize, The Tether (FSG, 2002), winner of the Kingsley Tufts Poetry Award, Double Shadow (FSG, 2012), winner of the Los Angeles Times Book Prize, and Silverchest (FSG, 2014), a finalist for the Griffin Prize.
+He recently published a chapbook, Star Map with Action Figures (Sibling Rivalry Press, 2019).
 A four time finalist for the National Book Award, and a finalist for the National Book Critics Circle Award, his other honors include the Lambda Literary Award, an Award in Literature from the American Academy of Arts and Letters, the Theodore Roethke Memorial Foundation Poetry Award, the Thom Gunn Award for Gay Male Poetry, and fellowships from the Guggenheim Foundation, the Library of Congress, and the Academy of American Poets, for which he served as Chancellor from 2006-2012.
 His literary criticism and translations include The Art of Daring: Risk, Restlessness, Imagination (Graywolf, 2014), Coin of the Realm: Essays on the Life and Art of Poetry (Graywolf, 2004), and Sophocles’s Philoctetes (Oxford University Press, 2004).
 He is Professor of English at Washington University in St. Louis, where he also teaches creative writing.